 The impacts of human activity on our oceans have been so tremendous, it is difficult to capture the breadth of it all.
 From the pacific garbage patch and stormwater runoff to the acidification of the oceans due to temperature rise; we have left an astoundingly negative mark on the oceans.
-One of the most insidious of these is microplastics; plastic debris measuring from one micron to five millimeters in size.
+One of the most insidious of these is microplastics; plastic debris measuring from one micron to five millimetres in size.
 This debris makes up around 85% of plastic pollution in the oceans, and is small enough to pose a significant problem for marine ecosystems.
 As microplastics accumulate and move up the food chain, it inevitably ends up in the seafood that we consume, no matter where it’s sourced from, affecting our health.

 Secondary microplastics are formed when small fragments flake off of larger pieces of plastic debris.
 The obvious culprits are manufactured objects, single-use plastics, and used or damaged building materials.
 Many jurisdictions around the world are looking into eliminating plastic waste entirely by implementing bans on the use of single-use packaging and other single-use plastics, as Germany has decided to do from 2021.
 While this is admirable as well, legislation often overlooks one of the more insidious sources of microplastics: textiles.
 Synthetic textiles like polyester fragments come off when being washed and these micro fragments are flushed directly into the water system.